lemon-anonymize/Lemon2024/README.md

 # Lemon2024
+Temporary project for helping understanding lemon sketch

 Lemon sketch implementation in Bmv2 and Tofino.

-For helping understand the design of Lemon Sketch
+Also a python version for helping understand the design of Lemon Sketch